Updated June 2, 2026

 The definition of what executive personal branding needs to accomplish has expanded significantly since 2023.
 In addition to being recognized by human buyers and publication editors, executives with effective personal brands must now ensure they are recognized and cited by AI systems — ChatGPT, Perplexity, Claude, and Google's AI Overviews — that are increasingly the first point of contact in B2B research processes.

-ChatGPT serves 900 million weekly active users as of February 2026.
+ChatGPT serves hundreds of millions of weekly active users.
 When these users ask AI systems "who are the leading experts in [category]?" or "what frameworks should I use for [problem]?", the executives who appear in those answers are those who have built a body of AI-citable published work.
 This is Answer Engine Optimization (AEO): the deliberate building of published expertise that AI systems can surface and cite.

 The executives who built strong personal brands before AI search became dominant now have a compounding advantage: their existing body of published work is already AI-citable.
 Those who are starting now have a closing window — the cost of establishing AI citation authority increases as more executives compete for the same citation slots.
-Beginning an executive personal branding program in 2026 with AEO architecture built in from day one is substantially more effective than retrofitting AEO onto an existing program.
+Building a personal branding program with AEO considerations in mind from the start can be more effective than retrofitting them onto an existing program later.